nghin/vacsf.org.mm/src/_posts/articles/2019-01-07-Walk-Like-Jesus-Did.md

 #### John 4:34
 > Jesus said to them, “My food is to do the will of the one who sent me and to complete his work.

 It is foolish to think that Jesus has to make a choice between to do or not to do the Father's will.
 It is not in his divine nature to make such choices.
+He did all the right things because He is God.

 #### 1 John 2:6b
 > The one who says he resides in God ought himself to walk just as Jesus walked.